 Regional or other exception

 Exceptions can be made according to religious practice.
 Where animals are bled without prior stunning this should take place in a calm environment.
+Slaughter techniques must prioritize animal welfare and aim to eliminate any stress, pain, or suffering endured by the animal.

-5.9 Bee Keeping
+5.8 Bee Keeping